thomasjpfan/data-umbrella-2021-reviewing-prs/content/_index.md

 {{% grid %}}
 {{% g 1 success %}}
 ## ✅
-This would cause a performance issue.
+This would cause a performance regression.
 We can cache the results and use it again for sequential calls.
 What do you think?
 {{% /g %}}

 {{% g 1 alert %}}